-Portmore Gardens and its surrounding woodlands were created by Colin Mackenzie in 19th Century who built the existing Mansion House designed by David Bryce.
+Portmore Gardens and its surrounding woodlands were created in the 19th Century by Colin Mackenzie, who built the existing Mansion House which was designed by David Bryce.

 The Victorian greenhouses are filled with fruit trees, tender plants, geraniums, pelargoniums and fuschias which supply the house with plants throughout the year.
 The Italianate grotto has ferns and lillies.
 Behind this is a vegetable and fruit garden, cold frames and a propogating house.